 - Material: Baltic birch plywood, MDF/HDF

-How to Build a Router Slab Flattening Jig (Step-by-Step)
+How to Build a Router Flattening Jig (Step-by-Step)

 Step 1: Make the Base